dogestreet/proxypool/README.md

  * Address validation
  * Redis pubsub for share logging

 Currently only Scrypt is supported for upstream servers.
-The source does not yet include the [CPPSRB](http://eligius.st/~gateway/faq/simple-terms-what-summary-cppsrb) payout scripts, it will be released once they are cleaned up and thoroughly tested.
+This repository does not include the payout system only share logging.

 ## How it works (how to proxy Stratrum) ##
 The main problem to solve is how to generate unique work for every proxypool client.